marcuslavagnole/marcuslavagnole/README.md

 ## Marcus L. Nascimento

-I am a Junior Research Scientist at the [José Luiz Egydio Setúbal Foundation](https://fundacaojles.org.br/en/) (FJLES).
+I am a Research Scientist at the [José Luiz Egydio Setúbal Foundation](https://fundacaojles.org.br/en/) (FJLES).

 I hold a BSc in Actuarial Science and an MSc in Statistics from the Federal University of Rio de Janeiro (Brazil).
 Currently, I am a DSc candidate in Statistics at the same institution.
 My research interests lie in applying and developing statistical methods for survey data analysis and social and health problems.